You have to do this, and you can't ask why.

-- Tonight Someone Dies: It was rumoured that someone on the main cast would die.
+- Tonight Someone Dies: It was stated that someone on the main cast would die.
 Amy?
 Rory?
 River?
 The Doct — no, wait, Matt Smith still has the rest of the season on his contract.
 It's the Doctor.
 Specifically, one 200 years older than the usual one.
 Team TARDIS has to convince Current Doctor to try and save Future Doctor without Current Doctor knowing who he's saving or why.
 If you're confused, blame Moffat.

 - Tranquil Fury: The Doctor is very, very annoyed that his companions are hiding who their recruiter is, a future Doctor, and says, quite calmly, "don't play games with me.
 Don't EVER ever think you are capable of that."

 - Viking Funeral: For the Doctor; the companions place him in a boat to burn his body out on the lake.

 - Wham Episode: What all the signs are pointing to.
 Big Bad of the series making a first appearance?
 Check.
 Main character seemingly Killed Off for Real?
 Check.
 On top of this, the fake TARDIS returns, probably connected with the Silence; and Amy is pregnant.